-It has been a bleak year for Britain’s gnomes.
-Once a common or garden sight around the UK, the last 12 months has seen a slew of stories charting their decline.
-A study showed that 94% of us wouldn’t find space for them in our gardens, while last October, the Home Office released figures that showed that gnomes and other garden ornaments make up almost 10% of all reported robberies.
+The last couple of years have been bleak for Britain's gnomes.
+Once a common or garden sight around the UK, the last 18 months has seen a slew of stories charting their decline.
+A study showed that 94% of us wouldn't find space for them in our gardens, while last October, the Home Office released figures that showed that gnomes and other garden ornaments make up almost 10% of all reported robberies.

 The Great Gnome Conspiracy